Steinunn Sigurðardóttir (designer): STEiNUNN

 The same year that she started her work as Creative Director at La Perla Steinunn withdrew $10,000 from her savings account and started her own fashion label STEiNUNN back in Iceland.
 She left her position at La Perla in 2003 to focus solely on her own brand and other personal projects.
 After a hugely successful and challenging career abroad Steinunn felt it the biggest challenge yet was to become and independent designer and create something that reflects purely her personal vision.
 In an interview she said the goal as a designer is to constantly push her creative practice further and bring it to the next level.

-In November 2011 Steinunn relocated her store to 17 Grandagardur, located in the fish-packing district of Reykjavik.
+In November 2011 Steinunn relocated her store to 17 Grandagardur, located in the fish-packing district of Reykjavík.
 Steinunn re-designed a building which used to be a small repair workshop for fishnets, but kept the authentic rustic charm.
 The original floors, left untouched, tell the story of the space.